 - Preheat oven to 425 degrees

-- Meanwhile, in a large bowl, combine flour, 1/4 cup white sugar, 1/4 cup brown sugar, baking powder, and salt.
+- Meanwhile, in a large bowl combine flour, ¼ cup white sugar; ¼ cup brown sugar, baking powder, and salt

-- Blend in butter with a pastry blender, until mixture resembles coarse meal.
+- Blend in butter with a pastry blender until mixture resembles coarse meal

-- Stir in water until just combined.
+- Stir in water until combined

-- Bake until topping is golden, about 30 minutes.
+- Bake until topping is golden; about 30 minutes

 Gregory, the Terrible Eater by Mitchell Sharmat